zzhjerry/connectFour/README.md

 If you run `yarn run serve`, you are actually running `webpack-dev-server`.
-Then when you make any changes to `index.html` or the typescript files and save them, http://localhost:8080 will be reloaded to reflect the change.
-Keep one terminal session running this command during development will kill lots of overheads (compile typescript, refresh browser etc.).
+Then when you make any changes to `index.html` or the typescript files and save them, [http://localhost:8080](http://localhost:8080) will be reloaded to reflect the change.
+Keep one terminal session running this command during development will kill lots of overheads (run command to compile typescript, refresh browser etc.).

 **2. directory structure**